Drumcree conflict: 1999

-In the year after July 1998, the Orange Order and GRRC tried to resolve the dispute through "proximity talks" using go-betweens, as the Orangemen refused to talk directly to the GRRC.
-Some senior Portadown Orangemen claim they had been promised a parade on Garvaghy Road later that year if they could control things on the traditional parading dates.
-Throughout the year the Orangemen and supporters held scores of protest rallies and marches in Portadown.
-Following one protest in September 1998, a Catholic RUC officer was killed by a blast bomb thrown by loyalist rioters.
-A renegade loyalist group, the Orange Volunteers, also began carrying out gun and bomb attacks on Catholics and Irish nationalists.
+In 1999, the Orangemen and supporters continued their protest rallies and marches in Portadown.
+A renegade loyalist group, the Orange Volunteers, also began carrying out gun and bomb attacks on Catholics and Irish nationalists in Northern Ireland.

 On 14 March 1999, the Parades Commission said the yearly march would again be banned from Garvaghy Road.
-The following day, the GRRC's legal advisor, Rosemary Nelson, was assassinated in Lurgan by loyalists who had attached a bomb to her car.
+The following day, the GRRC's legal advisor, Rosemary Nelson, was assassinated by a bomb blast in Lurgan.
+Loyalists had attached a booby-trap device to her car.
+The attack was claimed by the "Red Hand Defenders".

 In April, Portadown loyalists threatened to picket St John's Catholic Church at the top of Garvaghy Road.
 On 29 May, a junior Orange march passed near Garvaghy Road.
-There were clashes following the march with 13 police officers and four civilians hurt.
+There were clashes following the march, with 13 police officers and four civilians hurt.
 Police fired 50 plastic bullets during the clashes.
-That month, DUP politician and Orangeman Paul Berry said Orangemen would not be stopped from marching the Garvaghy Road: "If it is a matter of taking the law into our own hands then we are going to have to do it.
+That month, DUP representative and Orangeman Paul Berry said Orangemen would not be stopped from marching the Garvaghy Road: "If it is a matter of taking the law into our own hands then we are going to have to do it.
 That is a threat".

+In early June, the Orange Order announced that it would begin a series of protests in support of the Portadown Orangemen.
+On 4 June, the Portadown Orangemen and the GRRC began indirect negotiations to resolve the dispute.
+These were "proximity talks" using go-betweens, as the Orangemen refused to talk directly to the GRRC.

-On 5 June, loyalist paramilitaries hurled a blast bomb through the window of a house in the Corcrain estate in Portadown.
-Elizabeth O'Neill, a 59-year-old Protestant married to a Catholic, attempted to throw the device outside but it exploded in her hand killing her instantly.
+The following day, 5 June, loyalist paramilitaries threw pipe bombs through the windows of two Catholic homes in Portadown's Corcrain estate.
+Elizabeth O'Neill, a 59-year-old Protestant married to a Catholic, attempted to throw the device outside but it exploded in her hand, killing her.
+David Trimble said the attacks were an attempt to derail efforts to resolve the Drumcree dispute.
+The victim's son asked whether a march down the Garvaghy Road was worth anyone's life.